Special Event Rules and Regulations

 How do I Apply for a Temporary Special Event Permit?

-Complete the Temporary Special Event Application below and submit it, along with the following, to the Communications Department at least 60 days prior to the requested event date:
+Complete the Temporary Special Event Application below and submit it, along with the following, to the Special Events Coordinator at least 60 days prior to the requested event date:

 - $25 application fee